QuickUse Calculator

 A real example: the New Jersey FLI rate

-In 2026 we shipped a US payroll calculator with a New Jersey Family Leave Insurance rate of 0.432%.
-The owner spotted that the published 2026 rate had dropped to 0.23% — the original value was correct for an earlier year, not the current one.
+In 2026 we shipped a payroll calculator with a New Jersey Family Leave Insurance rate of 0.432%.
+A routine review caught that the published 2026 rate had dropped to 0.23% β€” the original value was correct for an earlier year, not the current one.
 We hot-fixed the rate within 24 hours, added it to the regression test suite, and tightened the verification step in the file header so the same class of bug surfaces on the next annual review.
 We document this here because process maturity is built by remembering the failures, not just the successes.

 Sources we trust